Testing API¶

 testroot (str) – Test root directory to use.

-srcdir – Source directory (overridden when
+srcdir – Source directory to use.

-shared_resultis used).confoverrides (dict) – Configuration values to override.
+confoverrides (dict) – Configuration values to override.

 freshenv (bool) – Whether to refresh the environment.